ric2b/Vivaldi-browser/chromium/docs/website/site/blink/launching-features/index.md

   change) and
 * any changes in vendor signals.

+Proceed to the “Prepare to Ship” stage in ChromeStatus.
+Use the buttons at the top of this section to request reviews for gates such as privacy and security.
-Proceed to the “Prepare to Ship” stage in ChromeStatus; this will generate an "Intent to Ship" mail that you should send to [blink-dev](mailto:blink-dev@chromium.org).
+The “API Owners” button will give you the option to generate an “Intent to Ship” mail that you should send to [blink-dev](mailto:blink-dev@chromium.org).
 If your specification isn't a modification of an existing specification, include a one-line [spec maturity